 Travertine is a form of limestone which is typically deposited by mineral and/or hot springs.
-Travertine often is often visibly porous, giving it a more natural, textured look and comes in white, tan, cream-colored, and even rusty varieties.
+Travertine often is visibly porous, giving it a more natural, textured look and comes in white, tan, cream-colored, and even rusty varieties.

 When sanded down and sealed, travertine tiles are smooth and work well as floors or shower tiles.
 This stone is relatively soft and absorbent, so it requires a few coats of sealant to prevent debris from penetrating the stone.

 Yes, deep scratches can be repaired and removed.
 The process for removal entails grinding the stone using abrasive diamond embedded pads, similar to sand paper.
 The deeper the scratch, the more abrasive diamond pad we use.
 These diamond pads are used in a series, which is determined by the depth of the scratch and the existing finish.
 For example, for a really deep scratch on a polished finish, we would start at a grit level of 50 then proceed with 100,200,400,800,1500 and 3000 grit pads.
 After this process the stone can be polished using a polishing compound which permanently creates a chemical bond to the stone, resulting in a mirror like shine.